ihkk/KKSubs/README.md

 | Half space | ` ` |32|
 | Full space with Left-to-right mark | `　‎` |\u3000\u200e|

-> The macro cannot search for lines with a half-space and the control character at the end.
+> The macro cannot search for lines with a half-width space and the control character at the end.
 This issue might be solved in following updates.

 ### Number & Time Check